swipe-org/swipe/README.md

 - *pause*: The animation on the **Page** will not automatically start
 - *scroll*: The animation on the **Page** will be performed while the user scrolls the page

+##5.
+Scene

+A Scene defines a set of properties and *Elements* to be shared among multile *Pages*.
+It also defines a background music to be played when one of those *Pages* is active.

+A **Page** is always associated with a Scene, either explicity with the "scene" property or implicitly with the default scene with name "*".

+The **page** inherits all the properties from the associated scene, including *Elements*.
+When the same property is specified both in the **Page** and the **Scene**, the value specified in the **Page** will be used.
+The only exception to this rule is *Elements*, which will be merged and *Elements* specified in the *Scene* are placed below *Elements* specified in the page.